How to Cook With Green Almonds—a Fleeting Taste of Spring

-Right now I'm relishing all the signs of spring that I can eat.
-Asparagus and ramps are finally at the local farmers markets, rhubarb is on the way, and I just stumbled upon green almonds yesterday, a sight that perked me up more than any amount of caffeine possibly could.
+Right now I’m relishing all the signs of spring that I can eat.
+Asparagus and ramps are finally at the local farmers markets, rhubarb is on the way, and I just stumbled upon green almonds yesterday—a sight that perked me up more than any amount of caffeine possibly could.

-Leave a green almond on the tree and it loses its fuzz, hardens, and turns brown.
+Leave a green almond on a tree and it loses its fuzz, hardens, and turns brown.
 Crack the hard outer shell and you’ll find a conventional, crunchy almond you’re likely very familiar with.
 (Fun fact: Botanically speaking, almonds aren’t nuts.
 They’re actually stone fruits, and the almonds we all snack on are the seeds within the stones of the fuzzy green fruit.)

 Where to Buy Green Almonds